 - You are responsible for telling us about changes in your health, medicines, insurance, financial status or service provider.

 - You are asked to follow the plan of care that you and your health care provider came up with.
-Please tell us right away if there is anything that you do not understand.
+Tell us right away if there is anything that you do not understand.

 - Advance directives (living will and power of attorney for health care) are legal papers that let you choose what you want to happen if you are no longer healthy enough to make choices for yourself.
 You have the right to have us follow your directions, as long as they are within the limits of the law and in agreement with our mission.

-- You should tell us you have an advance directive and give us a copy of when you are admitted.
+- You should tell us if you have an advance directive and give us a copy when you are admitted.

 - If you have a person set up to make all your choices, you must tell them they need to be ready to review your care, if you are not able to do this for yourself.